mkoskim/mawejs/README.md

 with various editors, and I really want my new versions to load the older ones.

 ## Design Principles

+Plantsers are something between pantsers and planners.
+So MaweJS aimed for plantsers is something between Word and Scrivener.

 Mawe's main design principle is *"Just start writing"* - you should be able to start writing your story right after starting the editor just like opening a notepad.
 Some structured editors need considerable work before you can start writing.
 Basically you need to structure your story beforehand, before starting to write it.